Extraterrestrial materials: Sample-return missions

 To date, samples of Moon rock have been collected by robotic and crewed missions.
 The comet Wild 2 (Genesis mission) and the asteroid Itokawa (Hayabusa mission) have each been visited by robotic spacecraft that returned samples to Earth, and samples of the solar wind were also returned by the robotic Genesis mission.

-Current sample-return missions are OSIRIS-REx to asteroid Bennu, and Hayabusa2 to asteroid Ryugu.
+Similar sample-return missions were OSIRIS-REx to asteroid Bennu, Hayabusa2 to asteroid Ryugu, and Tianwen-2 to asteroid 469219 Kamoʻoalewa.
 Several sample-return mission are planned for the Moon, Mars, and Mars' moons (see: Sample-return mission#List of missions).

 Material obtained from sample-return missions are considered pristine and uncontaminated, and their curation and study must take place at specialized facilities where the samples are protected from Earthly contamination and from contact with the atmosphere.
 These facilities are specially designed to preserve both the sample integrity and protect the Earth from potential biological contamination.
 Restricted bodies include planets or moons suspected to have either past or present habitable environments to microscopic life, and therefore must be treated as extremely biohazardous.